DreamShapr/Blaster-Prototype/README.md

 # Blaster-Prototype
-Files and tutorial for 3d printed blaster with full electronics, inspired by the SIMPLE BLASTER OS project by Chris Carpenter
+Files and tutorial for 3d printed blaster with full electronics, inspired by the SIMPLE BLASTER OS project by Chris Carpenter.

 # Project Description
 The blaster prototype is a fonctionnal prop for star wars fans.
 It include working trigger, sound, light, and displays with ammunition count.